JetSimon/jetsimon.github.io/posts/test-post.md

-I'll be trying to make posts here and improving this blog system for the website I'm working on.
+I'll be trying to make posts here and improving this blog system.
 I plan on posting 'how I made this' posts, and cool things I find.

 I even got it set up so I can use **markdown**